letitcodedev/figma-to-nextjs-ai/README.md

 # 🚀 Figma to Next.js with Gemini CLI (Gemini 3)

+**An autonomous web application architected and implemented by Gemini CLI (Gemini 3) directly from a Figma design URL.
+Features automated design extraction, asset management, and responsive Next.js scaffolding.**

 This project demonstrates the power of **Gemini CLI** to autonomously architect, scaffold, and design a web application directly from a Figma URL.

 **Original Design Reference:** [Figma Design Link](https://www.figma.com/design/0r45uhLbTGcAzsW0b33zBh)